Collecting Metrics#

 grafana-796c6947b7-r7gr4 3/3 Running 0 3m40s

-9. Visit the Prometheus web UI#
+9. Visit the Prometheus web UIΒΆ

-You can create an ingress for prometheus-kube-prometheus-prometheus
+You can create an ingress for prometheus-kube-prometheus-prometheus service or port-forward the service to :9090:

 kubectl -n yatai-monitoring port-forward svc/prometheus-kube-prometheus-prometheus 9090:9090 --address 0.0.0.0